Roles of games

 I can't think of any good scarce casual games, and I think the reason is because scarceness defeats the point of a casual game.

 Turn-based games have a few obvious advantages.
 They can be interrupted when they need to be, and the turn timers can be adjusted to suit individual preferences or casual play.
-The biggest downside of turn-based games is the bore of waiting for your opponent in PVP, which gets worse the more players you have; like with the upset of competitive games, good game design can mitigate the problem but can't completely remove it.
+A downside of turn-based games is the bore of waiting for your opponent in PVP, which gets worse the more players you have; like with the upset of competitive games, good game design can mitigate the problem but can't completely remove it.

 The importance of turn timers